aashari/nodejs-geocoding/README.md

 ## Overview

 A lightweight TypeScript/Node.js library for geocoding and reverse geocoding operations with multilingual support.
 This library provides a simple, dependency-free solution for converting between addresses and geographic coordinates.
+Available from both npm and GitHub Packages.

 > ⚠️ **Disclaimer**: This library is intended for non-commercial, low-volume applications.
 For production or commercial use, please use the official [Google Maps API](https://developers.google.com/maps/documentation/geocoding/overview).